bchadfield/csw-website/help/publishing-to-wordpress.markdown

   needs to be set to the display name of the blog user and the user must have author or admin privileges.

-Only admins or editors can publish content to Wordpress.
+Only admins can publish content to Wordpress.

 Only content that is in the Ready or Live stages can be exported.